kzhid/kzhid/README.md

 - 🌱 I’m currently learning c++
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/kzhd01/)
 - 😄 Pronouns: He/Him
-- ⚡ Info: 18y, Year 12 college student
+- ⚡ Info: 18y, Year 12 college student: Maths, Econ, Comp-Sci
 <!--
 **kzhid/kzhid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.